Tokyo in 3 Days

 Rice Combo at Hidakaya

 And that completes our three day whistle stop tour of Tokyo.
-There is so much to do here – we could have stayed several more days.
-Before we managed to obtain sumo tickets, I had planned to spend the final afternoon on a river cruise and visit to Teamlab Planets, but we were no longer able to fit that in.
-Nevertheless, we have enjoyed our eclectic dip into Tokyo’s tourist attractions.
+There is so much to do here – we could happily have stayed several more days.
+Before we managed to obtain sumo tickets, I had planned to spend the final afternoon on a river cruise and visit to TeamLab Planets, but we were no longer able to fit that in.
+Nevertheless, we have enjoyed our eclectic dip into Tokyo’s many tourist attractions.

-One response to “Tokyo in Three Days”
+One response to “Tokyo in 3 Days”

 1. […] Hikarigaokakoen Parkrun was part of our three day visit to Tokyo.
 Details of the other things we visited during our trip can be found here. […]